Chiwinners/TAG_Design/README.md

 ### Mechanical Design - Enclosure Structure

 #### Structural Approach with Reinforcement
-- **Structural Concept**: The enclosure is composed of an FDM 3D-printed **PLA nucleus** with a **3 mm wall thickness**, impregnated and sealed with a **vinyl ester resin** to eliminate inter-layer porosity and improve compressive strength.
+- **Structural Concept**: The enclosure is composed of an FDM 3D-printed **PLA nucleus** with a **3 mm wall thickness**, it is impregnated and sealed with a **vinyl ester resin** to eliminate smooth the surface and water-proof the structure.
-- **Reinforcement Layer**: A **2 mm Glass Fiber Reinforced Polymer (GFRP)** skin is applied over the impregnated surface using vacuum-assisted layup.
-The composite layup follows a symmetric [±45/0/0/±45] stacking sequence of plain weave glass fiber, prioritizing circumferential stiffness for external pressure loads.
+- **Reinforcement Layer**: A **2 mm Glass Fiber Reinforced Polymer (GFRP)** skin is applied over the nucleus using a vacuum layup.
+The composite layup uses a symmetric [±45/0/0/±45] stacking sequence of plain weave glass fiber for circumferential stiffness against external pressure loads.
 - **Material Rationale**: GFRP was selected instead of CFRP to ensure **magnetic transparency** for the onboard magnetometer and to prevent conductive interference.
-- **Interfacial Bonding**: The PLA–GFRP interface is bonded using the same vinyl ester resin matrix, providing continuous shear load transfer and improved delamination resistance.
+- **Interfacial Bonding**: The PLA–GFRP interface is bonded using the same vinyl ester resin matrix, this provides a continuous shear load transfer and reduces the risk of delamination.
-- **Sealing Method**: All joints use static O-ring seals—two circular (18 mm diameter) and one square (3.9 × 4.9 mm), these are made from **EPDM/Viton (75–90A)** for marine-grade sealing.
+- **Sealing Method**: All three joints use static O-ring seals, two circular (18 mm diameter) and one square (3.9 × 4.9 mm), these are made from **EPDM/Viton (75–90A)** which allows for marine-grade sealing.
-- **Surface Treatment**: A smooth resin finish mitigates marine biofouling and facilitates laminar boundary flow across the hull surface.
+- **Surface Treatment**: A smooth resin finish mitigates marine biofouling and improves laminar boundary flow across the hull surface.

 #### Aerodynamic (Hydrodynamic) Profile Design
 - **Streamlined Geometry**: The tag’s cross-section combines a **semicircular leading edge** external to de clamp on the animal's dorsal fin and a **rectangular base section**, yielding an approximate frontal area of **0.00256 m² (25.6 cm²)**.
 The external GFRP coating and rounded transitions reduce local flow separation.
   ![Front](images/Front_Profile-2.png)
 - **Energy Generation Integration**: The body includes an **aperture for a Pelton turbine** on the lateral section.
-The opening is filleted and flow-aligned to minimize disturbance and separation bubbles, allowing the turbine to harness part of the passing flow for onboard energy generation through a 9V DC motor.
+The opening's borders are filleted and aligned to minimize disturbance and separation bubbles in the flow of water through the turbine, allowing the turbine to harness part of the passing flow for onboard energy generation through a 9V DC motor.
 - **Flow Optimization**: The combined hull and cover form a smooth, continuous hydrodynamic contour which fades of to an end tail.
 The addition of the turbine increases the total drag coefficient to an estimated **Cd ≈ 0.6**, accounting for flow interference, while maintaining overall directional stability.
   ![Front](images/Side_Profile.png)